greymass/anchor/README.md

 ### Build it yourself

-If you'd rather build the application yourself, please ensure you have nodejs, npm/yarn already installed locally.
+If you'd rather build the application yourself, please ensure you have nodejs/npm/yarn already installed locally.

 **Note**: if you are configuring this electron application under a Windows development environment, it will take some extra steps not outlined here.